javierarce/javier.computer/pages/about.md

 - If you like what you are reading (and why wouldn't you?), add the [RSS main feed](/feed.xml) to your favorite feed reader to get the updates.
-- If you are only interested in the photos I publish, the [RSS photo feed](/feeds/photos.xml) is for you.
+- Only interested in the photos I publish?
+The [RSS photo feed](/feeds/photos.xml) is for you.
 - If you want to get an email (in Spanish) every time I do something funny [subscribe to my newsletter](/newsletter).

 ### Don't be a stranger

-Do you need to tell me something incredible that happened to you recently?
-[Use this link](/contact) to get in touch with me.
+Do you need to tell me something incredible that happened to you?
+[Use this link](/contact) to get in touch with me or write to 'email' at this domain.